 text/css: Cascading Style Sheets

 Node name Value

-To add more content types, such as XML, create a numbered data node under
+To add more content types, such as XML, create a numbered property under

 allowed.
 Use the Internet media type (MIME type) as value.
 Here are some common media types: